traject/traject/README.md

 All of these methods are defined at [Traject::Macros::Marc21](./lib/traject/macros/marc21.rb) ([rdoc](http://rdoc.info/gems/traject/Traject/Macros/Marc21))

-## more complex canned MARC semantic logic
+## More complex canned MARC semantic logic

 Some more complex (and opinionated/subjective) algorithms for deriving semantics from Marc are also packaged with Traject, but not available by default.
 To make them available to your indexing, you just need to use ruby `require` and `extend`.

 A number of methods are in [Traject::Macros::Marc21Semantics](./lib/traject/macros/marc21_semantics.rb) ([rdoc](http://rdoc.info/gems/traject/Traject/Macros/Marc21Semantics))